Dark sector production and baryogenesis from not quite black holes: Dark sector production

 As expected the dark matter abundance $f_\chi$ is proportional to the 2-2-hole remnant abundance $f$.
 The domination case can be arrived from the non-domination case by setting $f=f_{\mathrm{max}}$ given in (\ref{fmax}), and so $f_\chi$ shows different dependence on the 2-2-hole masses.

 Figure~\ref{fig:DMabund} presents constraints on the dark matter mass as a function of the initial mass $\Mini$ for some benchmark values of $\Mmin$.
-For simplicity, we assume a single particle component in the dark matter content, in addition to the contribution from 2-2-hole remnants, and hence $f+f_{\chi}=1$.
-The red dashed lines denote boundaries of the allowed parameter space if the dark matter particle produced by 2-2-hole evaporation account for the observed abundance in the non-domination case.
+For simplicity, we assume a single particle component in the dark matter content, in addition to the contribution from 2-2-hole remnants, and hence $f+f_{\chi}=1$.\footnote{In case there are other dark matter production mechanisms in play such as the ones mentioned in the beginning of this subsection, then we would obviously have $f+f_{\chi}\leqslant1$ in order not to overclose the universe.
+See~\cite{Gondolo:2020uqv} for discussion of PBHs (without leftover remnants) for the case where there is an additional production mechanism on the top of the production through black hole evaporation.} The red dashed lines denote boundaries of the allowed parameter space if the dark matter particle produced by 2-2-hole evaporation account for the observed abundance in the non-domination case.
 Since $f$ can be arbitrarily small, the abundance constraint only provides an upper and lower bound for $m_\chi> T_\textrm{init}$ (heavy mass) and $m_\chi\leq T_\textrm{init}$ (light mass) respectively.
 For illustration, we choose $f\leq 1/2$ to show the maximum allowed region, given that we are interested in the case where the particle dark matter is the main component.
 For $\Mmin=10^5\,$g case, we show the range for $f\leq 10^{-4}$ in addition by considering the observational constraints associated with the remnant mergers.
 We find that the upper bound is independent of $\Mini$, while the lower bound grows large for small $\Mini$.
 At some small value $M_\textrm{HL}$ the two bounds intersect, and the $\chi$ abundance becomes too small for a smaller $\Mini$ regardless of the dark matter mass.
 In the white region, there is a one-to-one correspondence between $f$ and $m_\chi$ to satisfy the observed abundance.
 The 2-2-hole domination is allowed for $M_\textrm{DM}\lesssim \Mini\lesssim M_\textrm{BBN}$ when $\Mmin\lesssim \Mmin^\textrm{D}$ given in (\ref{MD}), and the bounds are saturated with $f_\chi=1-f_\textrm{max}$ (solid lines).
 For a larger $\Mini$ in this parameter space, the allowed range of $m_\chi$ shrinks due to the decreasing 2-2-holes abundance.